Planning to visit the cute little town of Leavenworth WA in winter? Keep reading to find all you need to know.

 Leavenworth Sleigh Rides can offer one-horse open sleighs for up to 6 people as well as Santa sleighs for up to 16 people.
 Each sleigh ride takes about 45 minutes and includes a cup of warm apple cider on return.

 Another place to experience sleigh rides or a horseback ride is Eagle Creek Ranch.
 You can check out rates and book here.
-Currently, due to social distancing measures, all rides are private and can’t be combined with another party.
+It’s one of the best places for Leavenworth winter activities.

 Note that horseback riding here is only available in the summer months from April.